apache/nuttx/Documentation/platforms/arm/s32k1xx/index.rst

 ADC         No
 CMP         No
 eDMA        No
-EEEPROM     Yes      EEPROM emulated by FlexRAM
+EEPROM     Yes      EEPROM emulated by FlexRAM
 ENET        Yes
 FlexCAN     Yes      SocketCAN-compatible
 FlexIO      No